FoxStyle Figma

 I also went through how the icons themselves were structured.
 Quite a few had been created using text layers (usually as a shortcut when working with icon fonts) but text layers don't belong in an icon system: they render inconsistently, behave unpredictably in handoff, and lack the precision of proper vectors.
 I rebuilt them as vector shapes across the board.

-The other piece was layer naming.
+Another step was layer naming.
 Figma matches elements between variants by their layer names, so if two icons have differently named layers, properties like color won't carry over when you swap one for the other.
-I aligned the layer names across the entire icon set so that swapping icons now works smoothly without breaking any applied styling.
+I aligned the layer names across the entire icon set ti "Icon", so that swapping icons now works smoothly without breaking any applied styling.

 Outcome